accanto-systems/lm-operator/Readme.md

 # Limitations

 * assumes that dependant services Cassandra, Elasticsearch, Kafka and Vault have already been installed, for example by using [Helm Foundation](http://servicelifecyclemanager.com/2.1.0/installation/lm/production/install-lm/).
+* does not currently reconcile changes to the primary (LM) resource after the initial deploy.

 # Developing